simonredfern/SimonSaysSeeq/SimonSaysSeeqNornsRust/RESILIENT_GRID_STARTUP.md

 2. **Disconnect 1 grid and restart**: Should use last config, show warnings, connected grid flashes
 3. **Disconnect both grids and restart**: Should use last config, show warnings, no flashes
 4. **Hot reconnect while running**:
+   - **IMPORTANT**: Stop the sequencer first for automatic detection
-   - Plug in the grid(s)
+   - OR: Plug in the grid(s) and send MIDI stop to trigger detection
-   - **Automatic detection** happens within 1-2 seconds
+   - With sequencer stopped: **Automatic detection** happens within 1-2 seconds
    - **Watch for the LED flash** - this confirms the grid was detected
+   - With sequencer running: Hotplug is disabled, must send MIDI stop
+   - Check logs for: "🔌 Hotplug detected but sequencer is running - rediscovery disabled"
-   - Grid immediately starts working - buttons and LEDs active
+   - Grid immediately starts working after detection - buttons and LEDs active
-   - No interruption to sequencing or MIDI output
-   - **Fallback**: If detection doesn't happen, send MIDI stop to trigger manually

 ## Technical Notes